ucipass/autosave/README.md

 The file can be edited with a text editor to edit/add/delete sections.

-See example inventory.yml file below:
+See sample inventory.yml file below:

     cisco_ios:
     - host: 172.18.100.221